powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 A changelog for this SDK is available [here](https://releases.powersync.com/announcements/react-native-client-sdk).

+# API Reference

+The full API reference for this SDK can be found [here](https://powersync-ja.github.io/powersync-js/react-native-sdk).

 # Examples

 For example projects built with PowerSync and React Native, see our [Demo Apps / Example Projects](https://docs.powersync.com/resources/demo-apps-example-projects#react-native-and-expo) gallery.
+Most of these projects can also be found in the [`demos/`](../demos/) directory.

 # Found a bug or need help?